 Currently, state board rule 160-5-1-.08 does not define a class size specifically for WBL; however, for student safety and program effectiveness, it is essential that instructor workload is realistic and manageable.
-Class size is specified for all CTAE classes as 28 students per period/block aside from any class waivers that may be in effect in the school system.
-The maximum allowable class size is not the optimum number of students that can realistically be supervised and managed on worksites.
+Therefore, it is recommended that the number of students enrolled for supervision by the WBL Coordinator not exceed the lab class size of 28 per period allocated proportionately for each period in the WBL Coordinators schedule.
+This is regardless of how students are scheduled in each period.
 Additionally, consideration must be given to the portion of the school day allocated for duties outlined in the WBL Resource Manual for a WBL Coordinator.

-An effective WBL program will include cooperative education, internships, youth apprenticeship, and employability skill development placements.
+An effective WBL program will include cooperative education (COOP), internships (INTERN), youth apprenticeship (YAP), employability skill development (ESD) placements and Great Promise Partnership (GPP).
 The number of students that can realistically be managed by a WBL Coordinator should be thought of as a daily workload rather than a class assignment.
 A manageable workload for WBL can be balanced with existing class limitations, only if the student workload is specified per period or block of the assigned supervised school day.

-Recommended Work Load for Student Supervision
+Recommended Workload for Student Supervision